Derekwang2002/MISY350/README.md

 # MISY350
 > For reference only, directly copy code in this repository as assignment submission is not allowed!

-Only includes very basic knowledge for web development.
+Basic knowledge for web development.

 ## Items
 - On-class demo